-ELP CORE FELLOWSHIP PROGRAMS
+ELP REGIONAL AND NATIONAL FELLOWSHIP PROGRAMS

 ELP strongly believes in the need for lifelong skill development and peer support.
 Upon completion of the fellowship program, Fellows graduate to Senior Fellows status within the ELP Community.
 ELP Senior Fellows are eligible to attend additional trainings, take active roles in the development of ELP public programming and continue to expand their professional network through online resources, networking events, collaborative partnerships and mentoring within the ELP Community.